 The DMA historian collects and maintains memorabilia of the national organization and protects the integrity of the contents.
 Photographs and written records date back to the origin of DMA.
 If you attend any of the DMA National Conventions please look for our “Wall of Legions” where our history and our history makers come to life on our TV monitors.

 The Past Presidents’ Council was formed in 1978 – comprised of the National Past Presidents so that DMA may continue to benefit from their knowledge and experience after they leave office.
 They also serve as the DMA Ethics Committee and are available for decisions in that area.

 DMA is constantly striving to maintain excellence in dance education which is the keystone of this organization.
 Manuals and DVD Supplements, in each area of dance are available to members and non-members alike.
 They manual are a great asset for members and non-member to use a teaching guide and learning tool or to assist non-member to prepare for DMA Membership Examinations.
 The Manuals are constantly scrutinized, updated and upgraded so that we may remain on top of the constantly evolving world of dance education.

 The DMA Student Honors Intensive Program (S.H.I.P.) was established and precedes the TTS Program at the University of New York at Buffalo.
-This program provides a curriculum for the advanced students between the ages of 13 and 18 was added to the list of educational venues.
-This program was designed to help expand their knowledge of dance both technically and artistically and prepare them for the professional job demands of today.
+This program provides a curriculum for the advanced students between the ages of 13 and 18 by helping expand their knowledge of dance both technically and artistically and prepare them for the professional job demands of today.
 In an effort to include students from other parts of the country, we expanded this program to a second location in Texas.

 When Dance Masters of America entered into its 125th Anniversary Year of Celebration the National Board of Directors with the approval of the membership renewed our dedication to teaching the Art of Dance with a renewed mission statement that reads: